freyam/sublime/README.md

 ## User Experience
 I like to have my code, the input parameters and the output of the program in front me as it helps a lot while debugging.

-1. Download the 'setup' folder from the repo.
+1. Download the 'cp' folder from the repo.
 Copy it to an easily accesible location on your PC (preferrably, Desktop or Documents).
 2. Open the folder in Sublime.
 Now, open the 3 files (code.cpp, input & output) from the sidebar (`CTRL + K + B`).
 3. Go to `View -> Groups` and select `Max Columns: 2`.
 4. Now, click on `CTRL + K + UP` twice to send the input and output file to the new groups.